 Think about a company like Nike (or any international company, for that matter).
 We can view a Nike ad for instance, and say that Nike is trying to sell us a product.
 But if we think critically about those Nike ads, we begin to understand that this isn't necessarily the case.
 If Nike were interested solely in selling us a product, they would show us the product, indicate what it's made of, and tell us the price.
 But they don't do that.
 Instead, they attempt to create an image (ethos) of the company itself--they support athletes of all kinds, are goal-oriented, etc. So, while the ultimate goal may be to sell us a product, the company is also interested in creating an image of itself via its advertising.
 In much the same way, we create an image of ourselves when we write.

 How do we convey ethos?
 Ethos is conveyed in a document that's easy to read and understand; that clearly shows an accurate assessment of, and appropriate message for, the audience; and in a document that has a clear purpose that the reader can quickly and easily find and understand.
 Ethos is one of the most important elements of effective technical, business, and scientific writing.
 If a poorly written document presents us as unprofessional, unintelligent, and inarticulate, then we've clearly lost that reader and, unfortunately, "advertised" ourselves and/or our organization in the same way.
-Before writing, think carefullyand write down how you wish to portray yourself and your organization--doing so can go a long way toward helping you present that positive ethos.
+Before writing, think carefully and write down how you wish to portray yourself and your organization--doing so can go a long way toward helping you create that positive ethos in your writing.